plone/volto/docs/source/configuration/how-to.md

 These routes are used for public sections of a Volto site that do not require authentication.
 This subset includes `/login`, `/search`, and `/sitemap`.

+The following example shows how to configure settings for `nonContentRoutes` and `publicNonContentRoutes`.
 ```js
 export default function applyConfig(config) {
   config.settings = {